Home Spotlight Difference Between a Server and Waiter/Waitress

 server vs waiter

-Servers vs. Waiter/Waitress: What are the differences?
+Server vs. Waiter/Waitress: What Are the Differences?

 The lines between Servers and Waiters/Waitresses are a bit blurred and you’ll often hear people use these terms in different ways.

 Sometimes, the only difference between them is the gender of the term.
 “Server” is used as a gender-neutral term for the role, while “Waiter” is paired with “Waitress”.
-Still, this is only the case in some U.S. states and individual establishments as these two roles aren’t entirely the same.
+Still, this is only the case in some states and individual establishments as these two roles aren’t entirely the same.

 More commonly, they have slightly different responsibilities and are viewed as two different job positions.
 To better understand what each of them involves, let’s define both roles.

-What is a Server?
+What Is a Server?

 A Server is an employee, most commonly in a restaurant, who assists customers and co-workers.
 The role involves more than just taking orders and delivering food and drinks to tables.
 It also often sees them coordinating with kitchen staff, managing reservations and processing payments.